hsuanhauliu/security-webcam/README.md

 ## How It Works

 - After the program starts, it will start recording via webcam on your computer.
 All frames are saved in a buffer which is used to save the most recent frames (default to 5 seconds) before any motion is detected.
-- Every time a face is detected, it will start saving all the frames until motion is no longer being detected.
-All videos are saved in mov format and placed in the specified directory (default to current directory).
+- Every time a movement is detected, it will start saving all the frames until motion is no longer being detected.
+All videos are saved in .mov format and stored in the specified directory (default to "recordings/" directory).
 - The program will then resume to recording and repeat the same process until the user terminates the program.
 - If the footage is longer than a certain amount of time (default to 5 minutes), the footage will be segmented into smaller video files.

 ## Features

 - Customizable settings (fps, buffer length, segmentation length, etc)
-- Real-time face detection.
+- Motion detection ability to trigger recording.
 - CLI provides easy execution.
 - Ability to see the video stream happening in real-time.